GuestMeNot/Creative-Thoughts/DistributedMutex.md

 - There are several other concerns [here](https://cliffle.com/blog/rust-mutexes/).
 - More research needs to be done on Distributed Mutexes prior to implementation as other designs may be better or may inform this design.
+- There are could subtle usage scenarios, which need to be thought through.